ewurapoms/simple_shell/README.md

 ** Advanced Tasks **

 **Task 6** - Simple shell 0.1 +
-- Write your own get line function
+- Write your own getline function
 - Use a buffer to read many chars at once and call the least possible the read system call
 - You will need to use static variables
 - You are not allowed to use getline